folio-org/stripes-experiments/stripes-connect/api.md

 * `mutator`: a JavaScript object with properties named after each resource.
-The corresponding values are themselves objects whose keys are HTTP methods and whose values are methods (XXX that do what exactly?)
+The corresponding values are themselves objects whose keys are HTTP methods and whose values are methods that perform the relevant CRUD operation using HTTP.
-  These methods optionally take an ID to append to the value of the `path` configuration.
-This result in duplication if you, for example, run `mutators.someResource.DELETE(124)` on `/patrons/124` rather than just `DELETE()`.
+  (These methods optionally take an ID to append to the value of the `path` configuration.
+This result in duplication if you, for example, run `mutators.someResource.DELETE(124)` on `/patrons/124` rather than just `DELETE()`.)

 ## Appendix B: unresolved issues